integreat-io/integreat/README.md

   included for `scope: 'collection'`, and optional when scope is not set.
 - `type`: The item type from the request object or from the data property (if it is an object and not an array).
+- `typePlural`: The plural form of the type, gotten from the corresponding datatype's `plural` prop – or by adding an 's' to the type is `plural` is not set.
 - `action`: The type of the action that triggered the request, e.g. `SET`.
 - `method`: The adapter specific method string for the request.
 E.g. `POST` in http requests.